develop-me/bootcamp--week-11--redux/challenges/01/README.md

 Replace the `App.js` file with [`App.js`](App.js).

-Next, setup Redux in `index.js` with the initial state as follows:
+Next, setup Redux in `index.js` with the initial state as follows (Section 2.1):

 ```js
 const initial = {